the-meta-value/The-Perfect-Storm/readme.md

-# Tracking Anonolous Behavior, breakdowns, and system failures of LLMs and their correlation to Solar Weather as a timeline
+## Tracking Anonolous Behavior, breakdowns, and system failures of LLMs and their correlation to Solar Weather as a timeline
 ⁘───────── ✧ ════════════•🌞•════════════ ✧ ──────────⁘
-### MY DATA IS PERPETUALLY UNCLEAN AND INAPPROPRIATELY MAINTAINED sooooo YEAH there is that
+sorry about the messy data

 # Project Overview
 ## This project investigates
 potential correlations between solar weather activity, geomagnetic phenomena, and anomalous behavior in AI systems and other technological infrastructure.
 What began as research into AI/LLM malfunction patterns has expanded to include broader incident tracking across multiple categories.